Clean Drinking Water

-Sewerage water from most parts of the city, including areas around the City Circular Road drain into Shahi Khata.
-The Shahi Khata system runs through the Bala Mari, Asia Gate, Kakshal, Sher Shah Suri Bridge, Firdous Cinema Chowk areas before going through the Afghan Colony and finally draining the water into the Budhni stream.
+Sewerage water from most parts of the city including City Circular Road drain into Shahi Khata.
+The Shahi Khata system runs through the Bala Mari, Asia Gate, Kakshal, Sher Shah Suri Bridge, Firdous Cinema Chowk and passes through Afghan Colony and finally fall into Budhni nullah.

-A major sewage line, laid in 1996 for those residing in the eastern part of the city, running through areas of Shaikabad, Gulbhar-I and Gulbhar-II, Asad Anwar Colony, Afrido Ghari, Akhunabad and Peshawar Fruit Market.
-Another sewage line starts from the city area of tehsil Gorghatri and goes through Karim Pura, Hashtnagri, Shahi Bagh and some parts of Charsadda Road.
+A major sewage line, laid in 1996 to drain out sewerage from Eastern part of the city runs through Shaikabad, Gulbhar-I and Gulbhar-II, Asad Anwar Colony, Afrido Ghari, Akhunabad and Peshawar Fruit Market.
+Another sewerage line starts from the city area of tehsil Gorghatri and goes through Karim Pura, Hashtnagri, Shahi Bagh and some parts of Charsadda Road.
 This too, like the two others, drains into the Budhni stream.